onyb/bitcoin-fortunes/README.md

-# Bitcoin Fortunes
+# Bitcoin Fortunes  🍪

 <img src="https://ibin.co/w800/5TJc14k4ikX2.png" width="480px">

-If you love fortune cookies, and Bitcoin; this is for you.
+If you love fortune cookies and Bitcoin, this is for you.

-Start your morning with a fresh fortune about Bitcoin, randomly picked from a curated collection of interesting quotes, facts, email excerpts, and historical relics.
+Start your morning with a fresh fortune about Bitcoin, randomly picked from a curated collection of interesting quotes, facts, email excerpts, and relics of the past.

 ### Prerequisites